 Using this new approach, leading pharmaceutical manufacturers are seeing over a 90% effective rate.

 Like many other vaccines, trial participants noted mild to moderate symptoms — like soreness at the injection site or feeling slightly lethargic.
 The COVID-19 vaccines do not contain the virus.
 You cannot become infected with Coronavirus as a result of receiving the vaccine.

 The vaccine has not yet been tested in pregnant women and therefore there is no current recommendation.

 While many of the vaccine trials included some older children and teens, the vaccine is not yet approved for infants and children.
 The vaccine will likely be approved for this group at the end of 2021.

 As of December 2020, the FDA granted Emergency Use Authorization of the Pfizer and Moderna vaccines.
+The FDA granted an Emergency Use Authorization for Johnson & Johnson in February 2021.
 Millions of doses are being distributed and continuing to be manufactured.

 There are several other pharmaceutical companies developing vaccines, but none have applied for FDA approval at this time.
 Visit Centers for Disease Control and Prevention (CDC) to learn more.

 The Johnson & Johnson vaccine only requires one dose and doesn’t have the same cold storage and distribution constraints as the vaccines made by Pfizer and Moderna.